Washington Capitals Ticket Prices 2019-20

-Tickets are available directly from the team for all home games via Ticketmaster, with around a thousand tickets available for sale in the upper level for most games and 200-400 tickets available in the Lower 100 level for most games.
+Tickets are available directly from the team for all home games via Ticketmaster, with several hundred tickets available for sale in the upper level for most games and a bit less than that in the lower 100 level for most games.
 Less than 100 Club Concourse tickets are available in the 200-level directly from the team.

 5 and 10 game mini plans are available directly from the team and come with access to pre-sales for any Stanley Cup Playoff games.
 10-game plans start as low as $59 per game for 400-level corner seats in end end the Capitals defend twice.
 The most expensive 10-game plan is for VIP Row C, which is three rows off the glass.

 How Much Are 2019-20 Washington Capitals Tickets?

 On the secondary ticket market, ticket prices start as low as $25 for weeknight games, while the most expensive games have the cheapest tickets starting at $100.
 Opening night against the Hurricanes has tickets under $70 for the cheapest tickets while the most expensive tickets start at $332 for tickets in section 100 and 111.
 Club tickets for the opening game start at $156.
 The most expensive game is the February 23rd game against the Penguins, with a ticket in section 431 going for $100, while the most expensive tickets start at $483 for tickets in section 100 and 111.

 Overall, 10 regular season games have the cheapest tickets between $75 and $100, while sixteen games have the cheapest tickets under $50, including the sole visit on March 24th from defending Stanley Cup champions, St. Louis Blues.